Functional-SVD for Heterogeneous Trajectories: Case Studies in Health: Introduction

 \paragraph*{Organization}

 The rest of this article is organized as follows.
-Section~\ref{sec:FSVD} introduces the theoretical framework of FSVD for fully observed functional data.
-In Section~\ref{sec:FSVD for DOFD}, we develop an estimation procedure of FSVD for noisy and irregularly observed functions, with its theoretical properties presented in Section~\ref{sec:theory}.
-In Section~\ref{sec: intrinsic}, we introduce the concepts of intrinsic basis functions/vectors under the framework of FSVD, and present how they can encode different structural aspects of heterogeneous functional data.
-Section~\ref{sec: task} describes the capability of FSVD in performing a range of tasks for heterogeneous functional data, followed by extensive simulation studies in Section~\ref{sec: sim} to validate its effectiveness.
-We showcase the usage of FSVD in two real data analysis in Section~\ref{sec:dat_ana}, and conclude with a discussion in Section~\ref{sec:dis}.
-All proofs and additional results are collected in the Supplementary Materials.
+Section~\ref{sec:data_illu} provides a data illustration to highlight heterogeneity and motivate our scientific problem.
+To address this, we introduce the modeling framework of FSVD for fully observed trajectory data, and then develop an estimation procedure for noisy and irregularly observed trajectories in Section~\ref{sec:FSVD for DOFD}.
+In Section~\ref{sec: task}, we present the concepts of intrinsic basis functions and intrinsic basis vectors under the FSVD framework, showing how they encode different structural aspects of heterogeneous trajectories.
+Accordingly, we demonstrate the capability of FSVD in performing a range of learning tasks for heterogeneous trajectory data.
+Section~\ref{sec:dat_ana} showcases the application of FSVD to two real datasets.
+Section~\ref{sec: heter} discusses the theoretical foundations of FSVD.
+Section~\ref{sec:dis} concludes with a discussion.
+Additional theory and proofs, implementation details, simulation results, and supporting resources are provided in Parts~A--D of the Supplementary Materials, respectively.
 The codes and datasets are publicly available at \href{https://github.com/Jianbin-Tan/Functional-Singular-Value-Decompostion}{https://github.com/Jianbin-Tan/Functional-Singular-Value-Decompostion}.
+An \texttt{R} package named \texttt{FSVD} is also available at \href{https://github.com/Tan-jianbin/FSVD}{https://github.com/Tan-jianbin/FSVD}.